 What Type of Industrial Shelving Would Work Best for You?

-Steel, rivet, and wire shelving all have their advantages.
-Here's a quick guide to specifying your next shelving project
+Steel, rivet, and wire shelving all have their uses.
+Here's a quick guide to specifying your shelving project

 While there are dozens and dozens of shelving manufacturers and even more variations of trade names for them, there are really just three basic kinds of industrial shelving manufactured and broadly used — Rivet-Type, Steel Clip, and Wire.
 Of course, there are more variations of these shelving types than you can imagine, but most shelving boils down to these kinds.
 You can also consider bulk rack as “shelving”, but we have found that heavy duty rivet shelving often fulfills the roles it has typically filled.